dubey-raj/yc-claims-service/infrastructure/terraform/README.md

 ## Design

 ### Pipeline Components
+1. Update vpc-id in terraform.tfvars
+2. Update sqs arn in ecscluster.tf
+3. Update alb arn in main.tf as shared alb will be used

 This code demonstrates how GitHub Actions and Terraform can automate the deployment of your AWS workloads across multiple environments.

 ![pipeline-components](img/pipeline.png)